-Here are two pictures of the river near us taken in the daytime.
+Here are two pictures of the river at Deuba near us, taken during the day.

-This is our 4th visit to this island, and it is time to get off the beaten track; away from resort living, and do some real exploring tomorrow – I hope?
+This is our 4th visit to this island of Fiji, and it is time to get off the beaten track; away from resort living and do some real exploring tomorrow – I hope?

 Where to next?
 Read our article to find out.